FUNCTION KEYS & CLICKABLE BUTTONS

 The "ClearAll" button is a quick way to empty the content of all text in the dialog box.
 Note that this does not actually take affect until "OK" or "Apply" is depressed.

-Clickable Buttons:In addition, the buttons have an added feature to allow the capability of each button to expand into things other than just pre-deteremined blocks of text sent to the backend.
-For lack of a better name, refer to them as button "tags", where the tag is used to assign that button to some other operation.
-The syntax of the text loaded into the button's "text" editbox is simply...
+Both trigger mechanisms (function keys and clickable buttons) can be expanded into things other than just pre-deteremined blocks of text sent to the backend.
+For lack of a better name, refer to them as "tags", where the tag is used to assign some other operation to that trigger.
+The syntax of the text loaded into the trigger's textbox is simply...

 @@@TAGTEXT: DDDDDDDDDDDDDDDDD